 3. Make it a game.

-Many kids are want to have fun, are competitive or want to test out their abilities.
+Many kids are want to have fun, compete or test out their abilities.
 Here are some fun ideas for making a transition into a game:

-- Developmental challenges.
+Silly Challenges.
 Can your child put his shoes on with his eyes closed?
 Can your child put his velcro shoes on using only his non-dominant hand?
 Make sure you give tons of praise for effort and don't forget to laugh!
-This is silly!
+This is supposed to be silly!

 4. Use a movement-based ritual.